Supporting the:

 The Little Dipper

-The shorter route provides a great options for those who aren't up for a full marathon distance, or would like a more leisurely day out in the Peaks.
+The shorter route provides a great option for those who aren't up for a full marathon distance, or would like a more leisurely day out in the Peaks.
 It's not to be underestimated though, as you don't get to avoid the best hills.

 Event Information